BEAST-Fitting/beast/docs/workflow.rst

 =============

 Generate the full physics model grid.
-Needed for the fitting and generation of the artifical star test (AST) inputs.
-The '0 0' arguements are dummy values.
+Needed for the fitting and generation of the artificial star test (AST) inputs.
+The '0 0' arguments are dummy values.

   .. code:: shell